ClusterlessHQ/clusterless/README.md

 # Clusterless

-A command line tool for deploying continuously processing workloads for data that is continuously arriving, in the cloud.
+A tool for deploying scalable and secure data-processing workloads for continuously arriving data, across clouds.

-By standardizing the metadata as new data arrives, workloads can be implemented behind a consistent interface, and can be easily event-driven by upstream availability.
+By standardizing the metadata as new data arrives, workloads can be implemented behind a consistent interface, and can be easily deployed to listen for upstream availability events.

-Not only can heterogeneous workloads can be chained together, they can be
+Not only can heterogeneous workloads can be chained together, they can be:

 - back-filled - after deployment (of new dataset version)
 - replayed - to correct for changes